Skip to main content

 How Z.AI works

 Z.AI (developed by Zhipu AI) serves the GLM family of models.
 It’s one of the few major providers offering a flat-rate subscription for API access: the GLM Coding Plan bundles model usage at a fixed monthly price, with rate limits applied over 5-hour and weekly windows instead of per-token billing.
-For higher-volume or variable workloads, Z.AI also offers pay-per-token access to the same models on its standard API.
-Both paths expose OpenAI-compatible and Anthropic-compatible endpoints, so Kodus can talk to them without any adapter changes.
+For higher-volume or variable workloads, Z.AI also offers pay-per-token access to the same models on its standard Developer API.
+Both paths expose an OpenAI-compatible endpoint, so Kodus talks to them via the OpenAI Compatible provider (or directly through the curated GLM 5.1 card in BYOK).

 Plans at a glance